 Merci.
 Gracias.
-Anksthay.
+Arigato.
 There are so many ways to say ‘thank you,’ but in the busy world of business, gratitude doesn’t get expressed enough.

 Team retention is a growing concern for people and culture leaders, but the solution to high turnover rates might be simpler than you expect.